csbg/SplineOmics/README.md

 ### run_limma_splines {#run_limma_splines}

 This function performs differential expression analysis tailored for time-course data using spline models via the `limma` package.
-It's designed to handle complex experimental designs and time as a continuous variable.
+It’s designed to handle complex experimental designs and time as a continuous variable.

 #### Arguments